hanjiuz/hello-world/README.md

 # hello-world
-This is my first git repository on gighub.com!
+This is my first git repository on github.com!

+I will use this repository for Git learning purpose.

+Jiu Zheng Han @ Beijing